dqops/dqo/docs/checks/column/sql/sql-condition-failed-count-on-column.md

 ## **daily partition sql condition failed count on column**

 **Check description**
-Verifies that a maximum number of rows failed a custom SQL condition (expression).
+Verifies that a number of rows failed a custom SQL condition(expression) does not exceed the maximum accepted count.
 Creates a separate data quality check (and an alert) for each daily partition.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|